-An account is raised by the Finance Officer/SBM via the school's own billing system, ensuring the invoice complies with the requirements for a tax invoice, eg SCC VAT number, sequentially numbered, etc. An invoice is sent to the customer for goods and services provided.
+An account is raised by the Finance Officer/SBM via Somerset County Council's Income System or the school's own billing system (dependant on reason), ensuring the invoice complies with the requirements for a tax invoice, eg SCC VAT number, sequentially numbered, etc. An invoice is sent to the customer for goods and services provided.